siggy4711/getting_cleaning_data/codebook.md

 The featurenames from the HAR study are slightly adjusted, for better usuability in R, "()" is removed and "-" is replaced by "_", eg tBodyAcc-mean()-X is changed to "tBodyAcc_mean_X".
 No further adjustment is done to keep the names as close as possible to the original names who are already descriptive.

+Examples, from the featurenames of "uci_har_get_clean_summary.csv"
+tBodyAcc_mean_X: t prefix means time domain, BodyAcc is acceleration body part, mean is the estimated mean from the signals(over a small time period), X is the X-axis
+fBodyAcc_std_Y: f prefix means frequency domain, BodyAcc is acceleration body part, std is the estimated standard deviation from the signals(over a small time period), Y is the Y-axis

 Note: the semantics for features containing fBodyBody in the name are not given, probably one body too much.
 Nonetheless these featurenames are kept as is.

 For the "uci_har_get_clean_summary.csv" file all feature observations are grouped by subject and activity, and for every feature(of 66) the average per group is calculated.